caroldaniel/LetsCode-WebProgramming-Module3/README.md

 </h3>

 Recriate the basic functionality of an 'Uber' app (create user, start and end rides, pay, etc.).
 Create at least three different classes to do so: Uber, Driver and Passenger.
 This is a practice exercise, no grading needed.
+To check the code on browser, access [its codesandbox repository](https://codesandbox.io/s/santandercoders-web-activity-module-3-4e3qz?file=/index.html).